floAH/playground/README.md

 ## Development

-To run the visualization locally you just need a server to serve all the files from the `dist` directory.
-You can run `npm install` then `npm run serve` if you don't have one handy.
-To see the visualization, visit `http://localhost:8080/` on your browser.
+Running the visualization locally needs to serve all the files from the `dist` directory.
+Run `npm install`, then `npm run serve` if you don't have one handy.
+To see the visualization, visit `http://localhost:8080/` on browser.

 When developing, use `npm run serve-watch`.
-This will start a static server and also watchers to automatically compile the typescript, html and css files whenever they change.
+This starts a static server and watchers to automatically compile the typescript, html and css files whenever they change.

 To produce a minified javascript file for production, run `npm run build`.